vardhandevarapalli/Photomanipulator/Opencvimplemetation/Readme.md

 - `brighten`: Brightens an image by a specified factor.
 - `calculate_ssim`: Calculates the structural similarity index (SSIM) between two images.
 - `cluster_pixels`: Segments an image by clustering its pixels.
-- `color_dodge`: Blends two images using the color dodge blending mode.
+- `color_dodge`: Blends two images using the colour dodge blending mode.
-- `colorize`: Colorizes a grayscale image using a specified color palette.
+- `colorize`: Colorizes a grayscale image using a specified colour palette.
 - `compress_image`: Compresses an image using a specified compression factor.
 - `convert_to_grayscale`: Converts an image to grayscale.
 - `crop`: Crops an image to a specified region of interest.
 - `edge_detection_x`: Detects edges in an image using the Sobel operator along the x-axis.
 - `edge_detection_y`: Detects edges in an image using the Sobel operator along the y-axis.
-- `image_blending`: Blends two images together using a specified alpha value.
+- `image_blending`: Blend two images using a specified alpha value.
 - `image_comparison`: Compares two images based on mean squared error (MSE) and structural similarity index (SSIM).
 - `image_compression`: Compresses and decompresses an image using JPEG encoding.
-- `image_drawing`: Draws lines on an image with specified coordinates, color, thickness, and blending alpha.
+- `image_drawing`: Draws lines on an image with specified coordinates, colour, thickness, and blending alpha.
 - `image_segmentation`: Segments an image by clustering its pixels.
 - `image_sharpening`: Sharpens an image by applying a Gaussian blur and blending with the original image.
 - `img_as_ubyte`: Converts an image to 8-bit unsigned integer format.